 evaluation submission will be affected by the ongoing pandemic.

-available, we will notify the membership and update
+will notify the membership and update

 Recognized Museum Program

 If your participation in the Recognized Museum Program is